 This may not be the first thing to consider, but with any accident in Augusta, GA, it is a good idea to preserve the tire if possible.
 Consider getting as much as possible, not just the part that is left in the whole, but also the little pieces that are all over the highway.
 Preserve the tire and then when you seek the consult of an attorney, see if you are able to use this as evidence that the accident was caused by a defect in the tire.

 Tire defects and tire recalls are going to be different compared to a regular car accident.
 Tire defects are going to fall into a new type of lawsuit, a product liability lawsuit, while an auto accident will fall under a negligence claim unless there is something else wrong with the car itself.

 Of course, it is going to depend on the issue with the tire.
 If you have reason to believe that something is wrong with the tires, such as you have owned them for some time and the tire tread got bad without replacing them, then the case can still be considered negligence.
 If you have tires that are brand-new or just got put on and something happened, then it is more likely to be a product liability issue and you may have a case against the manufacturer or installation crew for these tires.

 Depending on the reason for the tire defect, your lawsuit could end up in a tire recall with the company who designed them.
 The courts could award you not only compensation for your injuries, but also punitive damages due to trying to ensure that the company will not continue with their unsafe practices.
 This does not happen in many car accident cases, but it is something that you and your attorney can work on together to determine if your case meets the criteria.

-If you have been in a car accident in Augusta, GA with a tire defect contact our professionals at Ted A. Greve and Associates.
+If you have been in a car accident in Augusta, GA with a tire defect contact our Augusta, GA automobile accident attorneys at Ted A. Greve and Associates.
 We will be able to take a look at your case and help you file the claim that you need.
 Contact us today to get started.